samfitgen/trgen/docs/Triathlete-Full_Distance_Triathlon-High_Volume.md

 **Description**:

-> Run 10min working up to Easy-Moderate, RPE 6 pace to warm up, then this week
+> Run 10min working up to Easy-Moderate, RPE6 pace to warm up, then this week
 > aim for 6x4-minute Hard, RPE9 high-speed surges with 4 minutes of recovery
-> after each followed by 10min Easy, RPE 4 to cool down for about 65 minutes of
+> after each followed by 10min Easy, RPE4 to cool down for about 65 minutes of
 > running.